MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you enable this policy, Microsoft Defender SmartScreen trusts these domains.
 If you disable or don't set this policy, default Microsoft Defender SmartScreen protection is applied to all resources.

-This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.
+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10/11 Pro or Enterprise instances that enrolled for device management, or macOS instances that are managed via MDM or joined to a domain via MCX.
-Also note that this policy does not apply if your organization has enabled Microsoft Defender Advanced Threat Protection.
-You must configure your allow and block lists in Microsoft Defender Security Center instead.
+Also note that this policy does not apply if your organization has Microsoft Defender for Endpoint enabled.
+You must configure your allow and block lists in the [Microsoft 365 Defender Portal](https://security.microsoft.com) instead (_Settings > Endpoints > Indicators_).

   #### Supported features: